lsia/ksdsld/README.md

 4. HISTOGRAM
 5. NSHISTOGRAM

-The file names of the output samples will have the form _ORIGINAL_-SYNTHESIZED-_METHOD_.csv_, where the fields denote
+The file names of the output samples will have the form _ORIGINAL_-SYNTHESIZED-_METHOD_.csv, where the fields denote

 1. **ORIGINAL**.
 File name of the original sample with target text, excluding extension.
 2. **METHOD**.
 Method used to synthesize the output sample.